by Freddy Tran Nager, Founder of Atomic Tango + Amazon Customer Since 1998…

 So I simply ordered from Amazon.
 Convenience + confidence = sales.

 It’s not as though Amazon is perfect — I’ve found errors on their site, and they’ve made mistakes with my orders over the years.
-But those have been rare exceptions, and Amazon has always been quick to remedy their mistakes with refunds and easy returns.
+But those have been rare exceptions, and Amazon quickly remedies their mistakes with refunds and easy returns.

 So much for taking advantage of all that talent for a unique, complementary option.